pgg1610/folio_website/_pages/about.md

 profile:
   align: right
-  image: headshot_April2024.png
+  image: headshot_July2024.avif
-  address: >
+#  address: >
-    <p><a href="assets/pdf/June2024_Pushkar_CV.pdf">Resume</a></p>
+#    <p><a href="assets/pdf/June2024_Pushkar_CV.pdf">Resume</a></p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I'm Pushkar.

-I am a research scientist at [Eli Lilly's](https://www.lilly.com/discovery/research-and-scientific-discovery).
-I develop AI-based methods to augment human creativity and maximize serendipity.
+I use data and AI to design better medicines at [Eli Lilly's](https://www.lilly.com/discovery/research-and-scientific-discovery).
+I work on tools that augment human creativity and maximize serendipity.
 I am broadly interested in chemistry and biology, with a passion for understanding how medicines are discovered, developed, and commercialized.

-Previously, I did my Ph.D. at [Purdue University](https://engineering.purdue.edu/ChE).
-I worked on building a molecule-level understanding of catalysts to further our knowledge of chemical transformations particularly related to energy storage and conversion devices like batteries.
+I did my Ph.D. at [Purdue University](https://engineering.purdue.edu/ChE) where I researched atomistic-level chemistry underpinning to further our knowledge of chemical transformations particularly related to energy storage and conversion devices like batteries.

 [You can read more about my Ph.D. journey here](https://www.pushkarghanekar.com/blog/2021/phd_learning/).

-Besides research, I am interested in almost everything.
+Besides research, I am interested in almost everything that keeps me away from doing laundry or dishes.
 I love to teach and share science with as many people as possible.
 Outside of work, I enjoy [cooking](https://www.instagram.com/pgg1610/), gaming, diving deep in arcane internet rabbit holes, reading history and philosophy, and going on longer-than-necessary bike rides.
-Essentially anything that keeps me away from doing laundry or dishes.

 I maintain a [data science blog](https://pgg1610.github.io/data_blog/) where I document my thoughts, tips, and list of helpful resources related to life science, algorithms, and code.